 The time has come, manufacturers of tobacco products moving cargo in EU member states are required to have traceability systems in place as of May 20, 2019

 As tobacco is one of the most highly taxed commodities, organized crime groups find it attractive, as lucrative profits can be made through tax evasion.
-The illicit tobacco trade currently accounts for 10-12% of the global cigarette market which if not considered a serious problem and can have several negative impacts not only on the manufacturers of tobacco products but also on public finances.
+The illicit tobacco trade currently accounts for 10-12% of the global cigarette market which if not considered a serious problem can have several negative impacts not only on the manufacturers of tobacco products but also on public finances.
 In order to address this rising issue, governments are imposing new regulations on organizations dealing with tobacco products with the goal of monitoring the movement of legal tobacco products, requiring the complete traceability of the tobacco supply chain.

-It has been a week since the traceability systems and security features defined in the Tobacco Products Directive 2014/40/EU (in effect as of 20 May 2019) should be in place in the Member States of the EU for cigarettes and roll-your-own to enable authorities and citizens to verify the authenticity of tobacco products.
+It has been a week since the traceability systems and security features defined in the Tobacco Products Directive 2014/40/EU (in effect as of 20 May 2019) should be in place in the Member States of the EU for cigarettes and roll-your-own products to enable authorities and citizens to verify the authenticity of tobacco products.
 As defined in the directive, manufacturers of tobacco products in the EU countries are under the obligation to mark every tobacco product with a unique identifier to record their movement across the entire supply chain.
 Looking at the timeliness of this issue, let’s look into why is traceability important for the tobacco industry.

-Each year about 2 million people collect, dry, and package about 8 million tons tobacco, grown on 16,275 square miles of land to make 5 trillion cigarettes which is distributed around the world.
-Overall, the value of exported tobacco cigarettes rose by an average 5.3% for all exporting countries since 2013 where worldwide shipments of cigarettes were valued at $23.9 billion.
+Each year about 2 million people collect, dry, and package about 8 million tons of tobacco, grown on 16,275 square miles of land to make 5 trillion cigarettes that are distributed around the world.
+Overall, the value of exported tobacco cigarettes rose by an average of 5.3% for all exporting countries since 2013 where worldwide shipments of cigarettes were valued at $23.9 billion.
 From 2016 to 2017, the value of globally exported cigarettes from all the countries has increased by 18% and is expected to rise furthermore.
 Among continents, European countries earned the most from tobacco cigarettes exports during 2017 with shipments amounting to $11.9 billion or 47.4% of worldwide exported cigarettes.
 Asia supplied 44.6% of the global total, followed by North American cigarette shippers at 4.7%.
 These figures clearly state the complexity of the global tobacco supply chain.
 An example replicating this complexity is shown in the figure below showing the complex incoming and outgoing flow of tobacco on the US market.

 End-to-end supply chain visibility solutions possess the ability to track and trace global containerized shipments while in transit making sure the cargo is secured from illicit activities.
-Thanks to the real-time data capturing capabilities of supply chain visibility solutions, manufacturers of tobacco products can get the real-time information about the location, internal conditions, door opening and any other intrusions to cargo containers seamlessly when they happen.
+Thanks to the real-time data capturing capabilities of supply chain visibility solutions, manufacturers of tobacco products can get real-time information about the location, internal conditions, door opening and any other intrusions to cargo containers seamlessly when they happen.
 This information can be shared with all the stakeholders at the same time, helping to mitigate risks by allowing cargo owners to take corrective action, enable informed decision making well on time minimizing the global impacts of any crime that could happen while the cargo is in transit.

 Why do manufacturers of tobacco products need to have a cargo monitoring/ traceability service in place?